 Chris Vials is an Associate Professor of English at the University of Connecticut-Storrs, where he is also the Director of American Studies.
-His broader research interests include class and racial formation, popular culture, ethnic studies, and working class cultural studies.
+His broader research interests include class and racial formation, popular culture, ethnic studies, social movements (left and right) and working class cultural studies.

 Most of his work thus far has focused on class, race, and social movements in the 20th century United States.
 Since 2012, much of his work has been on antifascism and American fascist movements.
 His second monograph, titled Haunted by Hitler: Liberals, the Left, and the Fight against Fascism in the United States (Massachusetts, 2014) traces the history of antifascist politics in the United States since the 1930s.
 He is also the editor of American Literature in Transition: 1940-1950 (Cambridge, 2017), and is the co-editor of The U.S. Antifascism Reader with Bill Mullen, forthcoming from Verso Press in 2019.
 He has appeared on PBS, NPR, and CBC radio to discuss manifestations of fascism in the United States.